Iran says it seized British tanker, denies U.S. brought down drone

 “All drones belonging to Iran in the Persian Gulf and the Strait of Hormuz ... returned safely to their bases after their mission of identification and control,” Abolfazl Shekarchi, a senior Iranian armed forces spokesman, was quoted by the semi-official Tasnim news agency as saying.

-He said there was no report of any “operational response” by the USS Boxer and Iran’s state television broadcast a video showing aerial views of ships that it said disproved the U.S. assertion.
+He said there was no report of any “operational response” by the Boxer and Iran’s state television broadcast a video showing aerial views of ships that it said disproved the U.S. assertion.

 The television station said the footage, which came from Iran’s Revolutionary Guards, and the timing notations indicated the pilotless aircraft was still filming after Washington said it had been downed.

 The episode is the latest test of nerves around the Strait of Hormuz, a major chokepoint for oil tankers.
-Oil prices rose on Friday because of the tension.

 Relations between Washington and Tehran worsened last year when Trump abandoned a 2015 nuclear deal between world powers and Iran.
 Under the pact, Iran agreed to restrict nuclear work, long seen by the West as a cover for developing atomic bombs, in return for lifting sanctions.
 But sanctions have been imposed again, badly hurting Iran’s economy.